annaesvensson/yellow-core/README.md

 ## How to customise a page

 Set `Layout` and `Theme` in the [page settings](#settings-page) at the top of a page.
 The HTML code of a page can be customised in the layout file.
 The CSS code of a page can be customised in the theme file.
 Have a look at the existing files and customise them.
 Your changes will not be overwritten when the website is updated.
-[Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout).
+[Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout) and [themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

 ## Examples